Dayana-N/django-widget-tweaks-article/README.md

     'widget_tweaks',
 ]
 ```
-3. Load the package into our template by adding `{% load widget_tweaks %}` at the top of the `contact.html` file.
+3. Finally we need to load the package into our template by adding `{% load widget_tweaks %}` at the top of the `contact.html` file.
 We are now ready to use Widget Tweaks for our form.

 ##### Using Widget Tweaks

 1. Rendering a field and adding a class

-The syntax is very simple, we want to render a field from our form, called first_name and then we add the class.
+The syntax is very simple, we want to render a field from our form, called first_name and then we can add the class.

 ```
 <label for="id_first_name">First Name:*</label>